 Our pick of the best hallway lighting retailers

 Love the look of this hallway?
-You should definitely go and check our our grey hallway design ideas.
+You should definitely go and check our our grey hallway ideas.

 2. Choose different light sources to serve different purposes

 When it comes to lighting a hallway it's important to think about the atmosphere you're looking to create.
 You may want a top light for practical, day-to-day use and a table lamp for a warmer, more atmospheric feel when guests come over.
 The combination of both within a space allows for versatility, while adding interest and texture.
 Find this similar lights at Pooky.

 3. Use wall-lighting to illuminate specific zones

 This is one of the best hall lighting ideas for those blessed with a bigger hallway!
 In addition to adding a touch of sophistication, wall lighting is a great option if you need to illuminate a specific zone – perhaps a coat storage unit or console table.
 As well as serving a practical purpose, they're a nice alternative if you want to create a statement look but don't have a high enough ceiling for a chandelier or pendant lighting.

 Make sure your hallway lighting doesn't go unnoticed by picking a striking design in a colour that contrasts with the wall paint or wallpaper.